 The various churches come together for Pan Orthodox events during the year.

-Parish ministries include working with the International Orthodox Christian Charities to assist the homeless in downtown Phoenix, and with a Focus ministry group.
+Parish ministries include working with International Orthodox Christian Charities, and assisting the homeless in downtown Phoenix with a FOCUS ministry group.

 “We do quite a bit of outreach,” Fr.
 Hill noted.
 He describes his ministry as “serving as a bridge between older generation of Greeks and their grandchildren.”
 He tries to reach out to both groups.

 His ministry also includes producing three CDs of Byzantine chant, and providing homilies that can be heard on Ancient Faith Radio.